 The Chimera is powered by a Terrigen Crystal which was also destroyed in the attack.
-The destruction of the crystal creates a mist which turned countless bystanders into Inhumans.
+The destruction of the crystal creates a mist that turned countless bystanders into Inhumans.
 The Avengers disband following the events of what comes to be known as ‘A-Day’, and it is your job to get the band back together.

 The campaign starts brilliantly.
 Kamala Khan was in awe of seeing all the avengers at ‘A-Day’ and so was I. The first few hours of assembling the avengers was exciting until the open-world levels began.
 Every few hundred meters new enemies would spawn.
 I’d kill them and then it would repeat.
 The gameplay soon became extremely repetitive.

 Level design in Marvel’s Avengers is quite vast.
-Some levels take place in the desert and some set at night in a vibrant city.
+Some levels take place in the desert and some are set at night in a vibrant city.
 Alas, this doesn’t last long.
-Before you know it you are doing missions in the exact same level, doing the exact same thing.
-No dialogue or plot changes, just the same level.
+Before you know it, you are doing missions in the exact same level, doing the exact same thing; No dialogue or plot changes, just the same level.
 This is where it became clear how much ‘filler’ the game offered.
 Using the same levels opens your eyes to how incomplete the game is.
 It feels lazy and rushed considering the amount of money they have ejected in the game.

 Each time you level up you are awarded a point for the skill tree split between 3 categories: Primary, Specialty, and Mastery.
 Each character can be completely customised to your play style as some parts of the skill tree force you to make a choice between 3 options.
 These include deciding between an increase in critical attack damage or a rise in the critical hit percentage.
 This unique customisation is the peak of Marvel’s Avengers and statistically, no two avengers would be the same.

 Avengers is all downhill from here.
-The gear loadout is a complete copy from Destiny and it is almost pointless early game to get excited over rare items as they will become irrelevant as you level up.
+The gear loadout is a complete copy from Destiny, and it is almost pointless early game to get excited over rare items as they will become irrelevant as you level up.
 Cosmetic items also feel locked behind the walls of microtransactions.
-After the completion of the campaign, I still was nowhere near able to afford any cosmetic clothing options for any of the Avengers.
+After completing the campaign, I still was nowhere near able to afford any cosmetic clothing options for any of the Avengers.
 This feels unnecessary considering you already have to pay for the game in the first place.
 The battle pass system does offer some free cosmetic options but nothing compared to the store.